jk1yamada/cs305_module05_spr_2023/README.md

 TODO: Show a page alert when the game is completed.</br>

 This project uses the GPL license, which allows for this project to be released as open source and available to be collaborated on by other Github users including the collaborators declared for this project.

+# Jeremy Yamada
+## Proposed addition to game is adding traps and bonuses.
+Take it or leave it.
+It is your game.
+Sounds like a cool project.